cdupont/CorentinDupont-WebPage/blog/posts/Cosmology/2015-01-28-Dimensions.md

 Conclusion
 ----------

-to say the truth, this machine will probably be difficult to build...
+To say the truth, this machine will probably be difficult to build...
-The main reason is more phylosophical than technical: the number of dimensions is not a measure.
+The main reason is more phylosophical than technical: *the number of dimensions is not a measure*.
 It is not a measure because measuring something implies to define an isolated sub-system that we want to measure.
 The measurement tools (a ruler, for example) should be outside the system.
 This is the difficulty with the dimensions: as they encompass the whole Universe, in some sense, I cannot place myself outside of the Universe to measure it.